Arduino-IRremote/Arduino-IRremote/README.md

 which has very **small code size of 500 bytes and does NOT require any timer**.

 ## Principle of operation
-Instead of sampling the input every 50 &micro;s as IRremote does, TinyReceiver receiver uses a **pin change interrupt** for on-the-fly decoding which limits the choice of protocols.<br/>
+Unlike IRremote, which samples the input every 50 &micro;s, the TinyReceiver receiver uses a **pin change interrupt** for on-the-fly decoding.
+This restricts the range of protocols that can be recognised.<br/>
 On each level change, the level and the time since the last change are used to incrementally decode the protocol.<br/>
 With this operating principle, we **cannot wait for a timeout** and then decode the protocol as IRremote does.<br/>
-Instead, we need to know which is the last bit (level change) of a protocol to do the final decoding and the call of the optional **user provided callback function** `handleReceivedTinyIRData()`.<br/>
+Instead, we need to know which is the last bit (level change) of a protocol in order to perform the final decoding and call of the optional **user-provided callback function** `handleReceivedTinyIRData()`.<br/>
-This means, **we need to know the number of bits in a protocol** and therefore the protocol (family).
+This means that **we need to know the number of bits in a protocol** and therefore the protocol family in order to decode successfully.

+For each complete IR frame/command received, the decoded data is copied to the `TinyIRReceiverData` structure and the user-provided `handleReceivedTinyIRData()` function is called in an interrupt context.
+However, **interrupts are explicitly enabled here** to allow the use of delay() and millis() etc.

 Check out the [TinyReceiver](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#tinyreceiver--tinysender) and [IRDispatcherDemo](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#irdispatcherdemo) examples.<br/>
 Take care to include `TinyIRReceiver.hpp` or `TinyIRSender.hpp` instead of `IRremote.hpp`.